 Spend the first two weeks of March talking to family and friends about possible areas of interest for your first home.
-As well as this, begin reading property and finance magazines (such as Your Investment Property and Your Mortgage), newspapers, subscribing to property reports and newsletters, and collating data for the suburbs that you're interested in.
+Begin reading newspapers and property/finance magazines, subscribe to property reports and newsletters and collate data for the suburbs you're interested in.

 Make a checklist of your priorities.
 A good way to keep things in perspective is to look at the odd property well above or below your price range.
 Remember, this is an exercise in compromise.
 The dream home is one of those fictional creations like 'Mr/Mrs Right' and the 'perfect' marriage, so don't get too hooked into the hype.

-Most homebuyers come to realise that the right home for them isn’t the perfect one, but the one they liked which had the least (or smallest) problems.
+- How do asking prices for the properties you like compare with previous sales in the same suburb?
+You may find your dream home, but if you don’t, it’s time to rationalise.
+Ask yourself, of all the properties you've inspected, which ones appealed to you the most and why?
+Most homebuyers come to realise that the right home for them isn’t the perfect one, but the one they liked which had the fewest (or smallest) problems.

 Spend the third week of March contacting real estate agents in your suburb(s) of choice and sign up to get their daily and weekly property alerts.

 Give all the agents your wish list and ask them to contact you ASAP if anything comes on the market that is within your budget in your chosen suburbs.
-Don’t let them take you for a ride, however, and only consider the ones that actually are in your price range and meet your requirements!
+Don’t, however, let them take you for a ride.
+Only consider the ones in your price range that meet your requirements.

 During week four, head back to the internet, newspapers and real estate agents to collate a list of properties you want to check out during upcoming open inspections.

 Once you've established which price range you're in, it's time to familiarise yourself with what's available at that figure.
-Attend 'open for inspections' in the area you’re looking to buy in – lots of them – but whatever you do, don't jump in too early.
+Attend Open for Inspections (OFI) in the area you’re looking to buy in – lots of them – but whatever you do, don't jump in too early.

-Each Monday and Tuesday, new property listings are registered and listed with real estate agents throughout your areas of interest.
-On Thursdays and Fridays, the 'Open for Inspection' (OFI) times are listed across the internet and in all the newspapers ready for the week ahead.
+Each Monday and Tuesday, new property listings will be registered and listed with real estate agents throughout your areas of interest.
+On Thursdays and Fridays, the OFI times will be listed on the internet and in all the newspapers preparing buyers for the week ahead.

 There's no set timeframe that you have to satisfy before making offers on your favourite properties, and the same goes for the number of them.

 On one hand, it can pay to be aggressive and view 50 properties before you purchase.
-On the other hand, if you've fully immersed yourself in the current market, you'll know which properties are worth pursuing and which aren't, so there’s no harm in making an offer after only viewing 10 to 15 in all.
+On the other hand, if you've fully immersed yourself in the current market, you'll know which properties are worth pursuing and which aren't, so there’s no harm in making an offer after only viewing 10 to 15.

-Spend some time researching recent sales as well as comparable sales in the area, and take a look at what the actual property has been sold for previously by sourcing property data from places like RP Data, in order to set your mind at ease.
+Spend some time researching recent sales as well as comparable sales in the area.
+Take a look at what the actual property has been sold for previously by sourcing property data from places like RP Data, in order to set your mind at ease.

-The key is to make sure you feel confident that you know the local market as well as, or better than, the agent you're dealing with – and never stray from your buying capacity.
+The key is to make sure you feel confident that you know the local market as well as, or better than, the agent you're dealing with.
+That knowledge should help you stray from your buying capacity.

-The most important thing here is to have your pre-approval in place so you can move quickly on properties you like, and keep your conveyancer or solicitor up to date with your progress.
+The most important thing here is to have your pre-approval in place so you can move quickly on properties you like.
+Keep your conveyancer or solicitor up to date with your progress.

 It's vital that you view your first property as a stepping stone towards the perfect home, and keep as many emotions out of the process as possible.

 By mid-May you should have a clear idea of which properties you want to pursue.
-Once you've narrowed your search down to your top five, compare them and cull the list again to get the top three.
-Compare them one against the other using benchmarks like proximity to the CBD or work, schools, water/beach/harbour, lifestyle, shops and so on.
+Once you've narrowed your search down to your top five, compare them, cull the list again to get the top three.
+Compare them using benchmarks like proximity to the CBD or work, schools, water/beach/harbour, lifestyle, shops and so on.

-If you're satisfied that the place really is OK, it’s then time to make your move.
+- Is there a boisterous pub on the corner?
+If you're satisfied that the property is all it appears to be, it’s time to make your move.
 If it is for sale by private treaty, you have to make an offer formally through the real estate agent.

 Taking the example of the $200,000 home, let’s say you offer 5% less, in other words, $190,000.
 The agent comes back to you saying that the vendor won't accept anything under $198,000.
 Alright, so your offer was rejected, but suddenly the house is effectively on the market for $2,000 less than it was yesterday – and your hat is now well and truly in the ring.

-Chances are you can bargain the vendor down another thousand or two, but don't be greedy, or you may miss out to someone playing the same game as yourself who knows when to stop.
-Within reason, you shouldn't be afraid to make any reasonable offer, because your agent is obliged to report it to the vendor – no matter how laughable it may seem.
+Chances are you can bargain the vendor down another thousand or two, but don't be greedy, or you may miss out to someone playing the same game as yourself.
+Within reason, you shouldn't be afraid to make any reasonable offer, because your agent is obliged to report it to the vendor, no matter how laughable it may seem.
 That's their job.